-This tutorial tip will discuss how to select an area of the canvas.
-Once you have selected an area of the canvas you can then use your selection or it’s inversion as a mask for inhibiting subsequent processing in masked areas.
+This tutorial tip will discuss how to select an area of the canvas in Selection Mode.
+Once you have selected an area of the canvas you can then use your selection or it’s inversion as a mask.

 All of the interactive selection options use the mouse or pen movement to interactively define a selected area.
 With lasso selection you draw a lasso area with the mouse or pen.
 As you draw a colored lasso line appears defining the area you are lasso selecting.